break and continue allow you to control the flow of your loops. They’re a concept that beginners to Python tend to misunderstand.

 print("Done!")

-only work for the current loop.
+break and continue in nested loops.
+Remember, break and continue only work for the current loop.
 Even though I’ve been programming Python for years, this is something that still trips me up!

 >>> names = ["Rose", "Max", "Nina"]